What is hiking trail etiquette?

 Following a few interesting experiences on the trail, I came to realise that a lot of people are either are not aware of or have forgotten correct trail etiquette.
 With so many of us on the trail these days, it is important that we can share the outdoors in a friendly and understanding manner.

 In isolated hiking destinations, you may be fortunate enough to find yourself completely alone.
 However, on some hikes, particularly the popular trails, you will meet other hikers, mountain bike riders, horses and people hiking with their dogs.
-Courtesy, correct trail etiquette and common sense will make these encounters safe and a lot more enjoyable.
+Courtesy, trail etiquette and above all, common sense, will make these encounters safe and a lot more enjoyable.

 1. Hike Quietly

 Hike quietly.
 Speak in low voices and turn your cell phone down if not off.
 Enjoy the sounds of nature and let others do the same.
 There is such a thing as noise pollution and someone who wants to engage in constant chatter is simply being disrespectful to others.
 If you want to talk all day about topics that interest you why not go to the pub instead?

 Always yield to uphill traffic.
 If you’ve ever been plodding up a hill at a nice steady pace only to be run into by someone in a hurry to get down, then you understand the logic behind this.
 Going uphill is hard work, and changing your pace for someone racing down towards you can ruin your momentum.
 This is why people traveling uphill have the right of way.
 Of course, some hikers (like me) welcome any opportunity to stop and rest and we will often signal for downhill hikers to pass us.
 This happens a lot, just remember that it’s up to the person going uphill to make the call.

 3. Stay to the Left, Pass on the Right